parthikdas/VeriPass_Capstone/README.md

-- A fake SendGrid api key is used while uploading as making the key public is breaking security
+- SendGrid api key is removed to prevent data leak or misuse of service